naderik/telus-mini-project/README.md

 # telus-backend

-Back-end of the Telus mini project written in NodeJS
+Back-end of the Telus mini project written in Python using Flask.

+## setting up the database

+docker-compose up -d db